 Demographic questions helped us screen for global diversity and representation among participant groups.

-Our aim was to survey engaged citizens who are broadly representative of the global population, with an emphasis on those who would deem the topic and findings most relevant to their lives.
+Our aim was to survey engaged citizens who are broadly representative of the global population.

-Individuals who were likely to fit these descriptions were targeted and sent the link to an online survey powered by the Kantar Profiles Audience Network.
-A total of 16,960 individuals from 36 countries in the Americas, Africa, Asia, Europe and the Middle East were surveyed.
-Of these, 8,096 were informed elites, 4,424 were business decision-makers, and 7,509 were considered general public.
+Individuals were targeted and sent the link to an online survey powered by the Kantar Profiles Audience Network.
+A total of 15 131 individuals from 33 countries in the Americas, Africa, Asia, Europe and the Middle East were surveyed.

 We selected the countries based on their performance on a number of independent business, economic and quality-of-life indicators.

-To be included in the 2024 Best Countries rankings, a country had to meet all four of the following criteria, or be a top 10 country in any one of them:
+To be included in the ranking, countries must meet four of the following benchmark criteria, or be a top 10 country in any of those benchmarks in the last five years.
+They must have been, in the past five years: